 To request an application form or for more information, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at firstname.lastname@example.org or 215.576.0800, ext 123.
 If you are considering applying, please contact us to make arrangements to visit the College.

 Each applicant must complete a formal application and submit the following:

-Decisions on acceptance will normally be made in writing within a month following the interview.
-You will be notified about your acceptance into either the preparatory Mekhinah year or the regular five-year program.
+Decisions about acceptance will normally be communicated in writing within a month following your interview.
+At that time you will be notified about your acceptance into either the preparatory Mekhinah year or the regular five-year program.
 Transfer students who are admitted and enroll at RRC may petition for credit for the coursework they have already completed.

 You must signify your intention to enroll by replying in writing within three weeks to the Acting Director for Recruitment, Admissions, and Student Life and enclosing a deposit of $500.
 This will hold your place in the entering class.
 (Applicants who pay the deposit may receive a full refund up to May 15, a 50 percent refund up to May 31, and no refund thereafter.)

 When the deposit is received, the student will receive an acceptance packet that includes a financial aid application form.
 This form must be completed and submitted to the Financial Aid Office by April 15.
 (In case of a late admission, the deadline will be extended.)
 Financial aid decisions for aid applications received by April 15 will be announced by May 15.